 All of the above available assignments will be posted for at least two (2) weeks.
 The final date to receive a request for these assignments will be clearly stated on the posting and shall not exceed fifteen (15) days from the first day of posting.

-Management may fill the posted position temporarily as convenient, during the posting period.
+Management may fill the posted position temporarily as convenient, during the posting period, subject to the rules for shift assignments at Muni.